voschezang/coding-handbook/collaboration/coaching.md

 **Qualities & Allergies**

 Purpose: understand extreme forms of behaviour.
-See [communication-principles](communication-principles.md).
+See [communication-principles](communication-principles.md) and also [personality](personality.md).

 ```markdown
 List of